massgov/openmass/README.md

 ## Getting Started - Windows Subsystem for Linux (aka WSL2)
 The recommended way to run Docker on Windows is via WSL2.

+1. Install WSL2.
+Until WSL2 is released and then supported by IT, you need to follow the Manual install at https://docs.microsoft.com/en-us/windows/wsl/install-win10.
+Install _Ubuntu_ in the last step.
+Also install Windows Terminal as suggested.
+1. Install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) if you havent already.
 1. In Notepad, edit `c:\windows\system32\drivers\etc\hosts` file and add the following line:
     ```
     # Change the IP below to match whatever is in your hosts file for host.docker.internal
     192.168.50.144 mass.local portainer.mass.local mailhog.mass.local
     ```
-1. Install WSL2.
-Until WSL2 is released and then supported by IT, you need to follow the Manual install at https://docs.microsoft.com/en-us/windows/wsl/install-win10.
-Install _Ubuntu_ in the last step.
-Also install Windows Terminal as suggested.
-1. Install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) if you havent already.
+    Your IP will vary from the one above.Just copy the one that Docker Desktop already wrote to that file.
 1. Go to Docker Desktop settings > Resources > WSL integration > enable integration for your distro (now Docker commands will be available from within your WSL2 distro).
     1. Double-check in PowerShell: `wsl -l -v` should show three distros, and your Ubuntu should be the default )has asterisk).
 All three should be WSL version 2.
     1. Double check in Ubuntu CLI (i.e. open Windows Terminal with Ubuntu shell instead of Powershell) that Docker is working inside Ubuntu: `docker-compose ps`.